 Safety Statements

-There are three main statements you'll want to have somewhere on the label:
+For this reason, the NCA suggests there are three main statements you'll want to have somewhere on the label:

-- "Burn within sight."
+- "Burn within sight"

-- "Keep away from flammables."
+- "Keep away from flammables"

-- "Keep away from children and pets."
+- "Keep away from children and pets"

 You can incorporate these as simple statements, use approved graphics from the NCA, or a combination of the two.